azurebigcompute/CloudWorkshops/BatchAIWorkshop.md

 3) Open a helpdesk ticket to enable GPU's in your subscription.
 Once the ticket has been fulfilled, re-run the test above and GPU, and compare the speed of the Training job.

-3) Access the <a href="https://github.com/Azure/BatchAI">Azure Batch AI Github</a>, and execute some more of the recipes for the other toolkits.
+4) Access the <a href="https://github.com/Azure/BatchAI">Azure Batch AI Github</a>, and execute some more of the recipes for the other toolkits.

+5) Create a hand drawn numerical digit, and run this through your trained model.